SCIInstitute/ShapeWorks/docs/use-cases/constraint-based/femur-cutting-planes.md

-# Femur: Shape Model from Meshes with Cutting Plane
+# Femur: Shape Model from Meshes with Cutting Planes

 ## What is the Use Case?